andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - No
     - Don't know

-*Q4.22*: Has your organization tried to change NGO regulations in `country_name`?
+*Q4.23*: Has your organization tried to change NGO regulations in `target_country`?

 :   Single answer

     - Yes
     - No
     - Don't know

 ---

+*Q4.24*: That's all I need to know about your organization's work in `target_country`.
+You can either answer the same set of questions for another country your organization works in (this would be helpful) or move on to the survey's final questions.

+:   Single answer

+    - Answer questions about another country
+    - Continue with survey's final questions

+---

 # Final questions

-*Q5.1* Do you have any additional comments?
+*Q5.1*: Do you have any additional comments?

 :   Multiline text field

 ---

-*Q5.2* May I contact you for any follow up questions?
+*Q5.2*: May I contact you for any follow up questions?

 :   Single answer

     - Yes
     - No

-*Q5.3* Would you like to be notified of the results of this survey once it is completed?
+*Q5.3*: Would you like to be notified of the results of this survey once it is completed?

 :   Single answer

     - Yes
     - No

-*Q5.4* Please provide an e-mail address I can use to contact you:
+*Q5.4*: Please provide an e-mail address I can use to contact you:

 :   Text field